Khulna City Corporation: History

-In 1984 Khulna Municipality updated to Khulna Municipal Corporation on the 100th anniversary of the township by the president Hussein Muhammad Ershad.
+In 1984, Khulna Municipality updated to Khulna Municipal Corporation on the 100th anniversary of the township by the president Hussein Muhammad Ershad.

-Wards
+Wards & Area

 Khulna City Corporation consists with 31 wards.
+The area of the city corporation is 45.65 square Kilometers.

+Population

+The population of the city corporation as per 2022 census is 718,735.
+It is the third largest city corporation of Bangladesh in terms of total population.

-Services
+Functions and Services

-The Khulna City Corporation is responsible for administering and providing basic infrastructure to the city.